SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon_Newtec_Dialog_Platform_Collector.md

 ### General

-This page contains basic information on what is going on in the driver, such as **Active Remotes**, **Networks** and **Hub Forward**.
+This page contains basic information on what is going on in the connector, such as **Active Remotes**, **Networks** and **Hub Forward**.

 ### Remotes

 This page contains critical information regarding the **Remotes** within the **Circuits**.
 This information is retrieved via the **Restful API**.

-Remotes are important as they are used in the driver's **import/export** feature, which populates some of the fields in the Circuits Overview Table.
+Remotes are important as they are used in the connector's **import/export** feature, which populates some of the fields in the Circuits Overview Table.
 They are the main part of the Circuits.

 The overview table on this page contains among others the **Modem Type**, **Monitoring Type** and **Lock State** columns.